How To Harvest Romaine Lettuce

 The romaine lettuce plant, Lactuca sativa, has upright heads with loosely coiled leaves which cup inward.

-While romaine can tolerate warmer temperatures than some other varieties of lettuce, it is generally believed that lettuce is a cool-weather crop.
+While romaine can tolerate warmer temperatures than some other lettuce varieties, it is generally considered a cool-weather crop.

 How To Harvest Romaine Lettuce

-You’ll see that the timing and methods of harvesting have an impact on the quality of this lettuce.
-If you utilize the right harvesting methods, you can have fresh romaine lettuce right out of the garden (see more about different lettuce types here).
+You’ll see that the timing and methods of harvesting impact the quality of this lettuce.
+If you use the right harvesting methods, you can have fresh romaine lettuce out of the garden (see more about different lettuce types here).

-Find out when romaine lettuce will be roughly mature, which is typically between 55 and 65 days.
+Find out when romaine lettuce will be roughly mature, typically between 55 and 65 days.

-Don’t trust your calendar to guide you when to harvest, though, as growth circumstances might impact the maturity rate.
+However, don’t trust your calendar to guide you when to harvest, as growth circumstances might impact the maturity rate.

-Learn how to raise romaine lettuce from seeds in this article so you may pinch off the outer leaves to get baby lettuce leaves.
+In this article, learn how to raise romaine lettuce from seeds so you may pinch off the outer leaves to get baby lettuce leaves.

 You can discover how to monitor the romaine lettuce’s development as the maturity period draws near and when to pick the lettuce rather than when it was sown.